DOGE-network/cali_doge/README.md

 | XXXX     | XXX      | XXXX       |

 - Example: 2720-001-0044
-Where 2720 is the business unit/organization/budget code for the California Highway Patrol
+Where 2720 is the business unit/organization/organizational code for the California Highway Patrol
 - Example: 2017 organizational codes for all departments https://ebudget.ca.gov/budget/publication/#/e/2017-18/DepartmentIndex
 - Organization Codes https://dof.ca.gov/accounting/accounting-policies-and-procedures/accounting-policies-and-procedures-uniform-codes-manual-organization-codes/

 **All the codes explained**

 **1. Organization/Business Unit Code (4 digits)**
 - **Definition:** Identifies a state department, agency, or entity.
-The terms “budget code,” “organization code,” and “business unit code” all refer to the same four-digit identifier used to represent a department or entity in the California state budget and fiscal systems.
+The terms “organizational code,” “organization code,” and “business unit code” all refer to the same four-digit identifier used to represent a department or entity in the California state budget and fiscal systems.
 Used for budgeting, accounting, and fiscal reporting across all state agencies.
 - **Example:** `0280` = Commission on Judicial Performance.
 - **Source:**
   - Defined in the **Uniform Codes Manual** https://www.dgs.ca.gov/Resources/SAM/TOC/7100/7131  ,  https://dof.ca.gov/wp-content/uploads/sites/352/Accounting/Policies_and_Procedures/Uniform_Codes_Manual/18fndsrc.pdf